gitsome/sublimeAutoCopyRight/README.md

 1. Ensure that there is a "settings" object within the \<your project name\>.sublime-project json file which will be at the root of your project
 2. Add a "copyRightInfo" object to the "settings" object
-3. Specify the "name", "site", and "licenseText" properties and values to that json file
+3. Specify the "name", "site", "licenseText", and "allowableExtensions" properties and values to that json file

 Here is an example of a \<your project\>.sublime-project file: